maledias/mlops_zoomcamp_project/README.md

     - When the DAG is done, you will need to access the `XCom` of the last task in order to get the S3 path to the model's artifacts.
 This will be needed in order to deploy the model.
         - Navigate to `Browse` -> `DAG runs`
         - Select the last DAG run
         - Navigate to `Graph`, then click on the `train_model` task.
 Click on the `XCom` tab and copy the S3 path for the model artifacts.
+This is the value for the `model_data` key.
 11. Deploy the model.
 To deploy the model, it is necessary to run its CI/CD pipeline.
 This is ran using GitHub Actions, meaning that in order for you to deploy the trained model, you will need to set a GitHub repository for your local forked repository.
     - After associating your local repository with a GitHub Repository, the next step is to create repository secrets for your new GitHub repository.
 The secrets are used to provide AWS credentials to the GitHub runner in order for it to deploy the Model to your AWS account.
         - Follow [these](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) instructions to create the following secrets: